 Rob Magnuson Smith is the author of The Gravedigger (Pirate’s Alley William Faulkner Award) and Scorper (Granta Books).
 Scorper was described by the Independent on Sunday as ‘an odd, original, darkly comic novel...
 Kafka crossed with Flann O'Brien'.

-Rob’s short stories have most recently appeared in the Australian Book Review, the Guardian, The Literarian, Fiction International, and The Reader.
+Rob’s short fiction has appeared in Granta, Ploughshares, the Australian Book Review, the Guardian, Cornish Short Stories (The History Press), Fiction International, Guillemot Press and elsewhere.
 He has won the Elizabeth Jolley Award and been longlisted for the Sunday Times EFG Short Story Award.
-His short story 'The Cabildo' was recorded for audio by Jeremy Irons.

 Scorper, noun, a tool used to scoop out broad areas when engraving wood or metal.

 An uncanny and sinister tale of an eccentric American visitor to the small Sussex town of Ditchling, searching for stories about his grandfather.
 A tale of twitching curtains, severed hands and peculiar sexual practices.
 A book about Eric Gill's artistic legacy, his despicable behaviour and enduring influence.
 Scorper is a strange and beautiful English comic masterpiece, with added bird bones.

 An odd, original, darkly comic novel...
 It's a funny, unsettling read; Kafka crossed with Flann O'Brien.

 [A] funny, disturbing portrayal of a mind at odds with itself.

 Scorper is delightful.
 It's funny, thought-provoking, and different to anything that's preceded it.
 John Cull is a great character in a cast of great characters...
 It's a little work of genius.